Implement token-based authentication

 Co-streaming scenarios

-The ARTC SDK supports a streamlined authentication method specifically for co-streaming scenarios.
+For co-streaming scenarios, the ARTC SDK supports a streamlined authentication method.
 You can append Token, AppID, ChannelID, Nonce, UserID, and Timestamp fields as query parameters to the artc:// URL for co-streaming.
-For details about ARTC URL generation, see URLs for co-streaming.
+For details about ARTC URL generation, see Co-streaming URL rules.

 image